Frédéric-Vincent Lebbe

 The caption in traditional Chinese reads: "Photographed during Father Lebbe's apostolic life in Paris".

-Father Frédéric-Vincent Lebbe (Chinese name: 雷鳴遠; 19 August 1877 — 24 June 1940) was a Roman Catholic missionary to China whose advocacy led Pope Pius XI to appoint the first native Chinese bishops.
+Frédéric-Vincent Lebbe (Chinese name: Lei Mingyuan 雷鳴遠; 19 August 1877 — 24 June 1940) was a Catholic missionary to China whose advocacy contributed to Pope Pius XI's appointment of the first native Chinese bishops of modern times.
 Born in Belgium, he chose to become a Chinese citizen at a time when missionaries, like all Westerners, enjoyed legal privileges in China, including immunity from Chinese law.
-He was captured by the Chinese Communists in 1940 and died later that year.
+Lebbe advocated for the indigenization of the Catholic Church in China.